 If you're looking for the best speaker cable for your guitar amp, or looking for a bass amp speaker cable, look no further!
-Our heavy duty cables are manufactured and milled here in the United States and hand soldered in Missoula, Montana!
+Our heavy-duty cables are manufactured and milled here in the United States and hand soldered in Missoula, Montana!

-When it comes to getting the best signal from your amplifier to your cabinet, consider our high quality guitar Speaker Cables / bass speaker cables!
+When it comes to getting the best signal from your amplifier to your cabinet, consider our high-quality guitar Speaker Cables / bass speaker cables!

-Even though, from the outside, both cables look quite similar they are drastically different internally.
-A instrument cable is based on a coaxial cable.
-A coax cable has internal braided or spiral copper shielding and the center of that there is a protected primary conductor wire.
-The primary instrument signal flows through the center conductor while the shielding protects the signal from any outside RF (Radio Frequencies) from entering the signal.
+Even though both cables look pretty similar from the outside, they are drastically different internally.
+An instrument cable is based on a coaxial cable.
+A coax cable has internal braided or spiral copper shielding, and at the center of that, there is a protected primary conductor wire.
+The primary instrument signal flows through the center conductor while the shielding protects the signal from any outside RF (Radio Frequencies) entering the signal.

-If you have a cable and are unsure if this is an instrument cable or speaker cable there are a couple clues to look for.
+If you have a cable and are unsure if this is an instrument cable or speaker cable, there are a couple of clues to look for.
 Rolling the cable firmly with your finger, you may feel the two wires depending on how firm the outer PVC is.
 If you still can't determine, you'll need to open the plug and possibly pull back the strain relief heat shrink.
-Hopefully you can see wire connecting to the shield (ground) or if there is twisted shielding connected to it.
+Hopefully, you can see wire connecting to the shield (ground) or if there is twisted shielding connected to it.
 If you see the shielding connected to ground, then it's most likely an instrument cable.
 If you're seeing a dedicated wire connected to it, it's probably a speaker cable.

-This is a great question, and is highly misunderstood with guitar and bass players.
-We wrote a very indepth article – "Can you use instrument cables as speaker cables".
+This is a great question and is highly misunderstood with guitar and bass players.
+We wrote a very in-depth article – "Can you use instrument cables as speaker cables".
 All of your questions will be answered in this great article.